In stock, ready to ship.

 You can also pick up replacement screens if needed, by selecting the "2 replacement screens" option.

-In stock, ready to ship.
+Out of stock, ETA late-August.
 Free domestic shipping, $60 internationally.
-Includes 1lb of ABS plastic...
+Includes 1lb of ABS plastic (PA757 resin)...

 In stock, ready to ship.
 Created and supported by IanJohnson.
 Extruding filament to the floor...